 What is pregabalin?

-Pregabalin is used for the relief of nerve pain (also called neuropathy).
-Nerve pain occurs when damage or changes to your nerves through injury or disease such as diabetes or shingles, causes them to misfire and send pain signals to the brain.
+Pregabalin is used to relieve nerve pain (also called neuropathy).
+Nerve pain occurs when damage or changes to your nerves, through injury or disease such as diabetes or shingles, causes them to misfire and send pain signals to your brain.
 Read more about nerve pain.

 Pregabalin is also used to treat epilepsy, by preventing some types of seizures, and can also be helpful in treating the symptoms of generalised anxiety disorder, if other medicines are not suitable.

 In New Zealand, pregabalin is available as capsules (25 mg, 75 mg, 150 mg and 300 mg).

 - The usual dose of pregabalin is 150 mg 2 times a day, but some people may need a higher dose.

 - Your doctor will start you on a low dose of 75 mg two times a day and increase the dose after a few days.
 This allows your body to get used to the medicine and reduces the chances of side effects.

 - Always take your pregabalin exactly as your doctor has told you.

 - The pharmacy label on your medicine will tell you how much pregabalin to take, how often to take it and any special instructions.